"I think this is fair": Uncovering the Complexities of Stakeholder Decision-Making in AI Fairness Assessment: Introduction

-To address these gaps, we reframe AI fairness assessment as a participatory process that empowers stakeholders to perform tasks traditionally reserved for AI experts. \rev{This process centers on three core lenses: (1) selecting and ranking features to determine \textit{whom to protect}, (2) mapping features to fairness metrics to define \textit{how to protect them}, and (3) setting thresholds to specify \textit{what level of unfairness is acceptable}. }We investigated this process through a qualitative study with 30 participants who lacked AI expertise but represented potential decision subjects.
+To address these gaps, we reframe AI fairness assessment as a participatory process that empowers stakeholders to perform tasks traditionally reserved for AI experts.
+This process centers on three core lenses: (1) selecting and ranking features to determine \textit{whom to protect}, (2) mapping features to fairness metrics to define \textit{how to protect them}, and (3) setting thresholds to specify \textit{what level of unfairness is acceptable}.
+We investigated this process through a qualitative study with 26 participants who lacked AI expertise but represented potential decision subjects.
 Each participant engaged in fairness assessment tasks through an interactive prototype system we designed to support this process.
-We chose a commonly used credit rating scenario to ground our investigation. \rev{ By observing stakeholders perform fairness assessment, we show the complexity of their fairness decision-making while generating insights that can directly inform AI mitigation in real-world systems.} We address the following research questions: \begin{itemize} \item \textbf{RQ1} How do stakeholders identify features that are crucial for assessing AI fairness, and how do they prioritize them? \item \textbf{RQ2} How do stakeholders make metric choices to best reflect their perceived fairness for different features, and how do they set fairness thresholds? \end{itemize}
+We chose a commonly used credit rating scenario to ground our investigation.
+By observing stakeholders perform fairness assessment, we show the complexity of their fairness decision-making while generating insights that can directly inform AI mitigation in real-world systems.
+We address the following research questions: \begin{itemize} \item \textbf{RQ1} How do stakeholders identify features that are crucial for assessing AI outcome fairness, and how do they prioritize them? \item \textbf{RQ2} How do stakeholders make metric choices to best reflect their perceived fairness for different features, and how do they set fairness thresholds? \end{itemize}

-\rev{The contributions of our work are as follows: \begin{itemize} \item Empirical evidence that stakeholders without AI expertise can conduct full AI fairness assessment, and that their practices reveal complexities substantially different from current expert-led approaches. \item New insights into the importance of custom fairness metrics for stakeholders. \item A detailed characterization of stakeholders' feature, metric, and fairness thresholds choices observed in a credit rating scenario, yet offering patterns likely to generalize to other high-stakes AI domains. \item Actionable design implications for interactive tools and governance processes that enable stakeholders to conduct full AI fairness assessment alongside experts, and leverage their insights to inform fairness mitigation in AI systems. \end{itemize} }
+The contributions of our work are as follows: \begin{itemize} \item We provide empirical evidence showing how stakeholders without AI expertise assess AI outcome fairness across features, metrics, and fairness thresholds in a credit-rating context.
+Our findings shed light on the complexity of their reasoning and the generic patterns that differ from common expert practices. \item We offer new insights into the importance of unprotected features and custom fairness metrics for stakeholders. \item We derive actionable design implications for interactive tools and governance processes that make AI fairness assessment more accessible to stakeholders, enable stakeholders to conduct AI fairness assessment alongside experts, and leverage their insights to inform fairness mitigation in AI systems. \end{itemize}